 Looking through binoculars

-There are a few things to ponder.
-If you want the best stargazing binocular experience, it’s worth knowing the following…let’s start with the numbers.
+There are a few things to ponder if you want the best stargazing binoculars right for you, especially for the beginner…let’s start with the numbers.

 Let’s look at the smaller number first.